smallstep/ansible-collection-agent/README.md

 # Ansible Collection - smallstep.agent

 This collection provides the `smallstep.agent.install`, `smallstep.agent.configure` roles and `smallstep.agent.install_step_agent` playbook which can be used to install and configure the [Smallstep Agent](https://smallstep.com) on your servers.
-It uses the [smallstep.sigstore](https://github.com/smallstep/ansible-collection-sigstore) collection to verify the [Sigstore](https://sigstore.dev/) signatures which Smallstep uses to sign our software artifacts.
+It uses the [smallstep.sigstore](https://github.com/smallstep/ansible-collection-sigstore) collection to verify the [Sigstore](https://sigstore.dev/) signatures which Smallstep uses to sign our software artifacts for binary installs only.

+For Fedora, EL, Debian and Ubuntu installs, it will default to using our system packages (RPM and Deb) over installing the binary.
+Please note the binary install only installs the binary.
+It does not install all of the other supporting files (systemd unit, polkit policy rules etc..) and we highly recommend that you use the officially supported Linux distributions below with the system packages.

 This collection currently supports: